aecobb53/weatherman/README.md

 ## TODO

-- ~Keep the docker container name the same name every time.~
-- ~Tweak container settings to see what they all do.~
-- ~spinup container headless and add documentation for execing back in.~
 - Build out more run.* arguments.
-- ~more logging.~
-- logging module.
+- ~logging module.~
 - better error handling.
 - verify the run scripts error silently and capture all returns so the cront does not get full.
 - logging in the readme.
 - reports in the readme.
 - db structure in the readme.
-- ~Use ENV to set logging.~
-- Second service to control polling?
+- ~Second service to control polling?~ no.
-- ~spinup dev instances with different Docker or docker-compose files.~
 - update Dockerfile or docker-compose itteration numbers.
-- log rotating
+- log rotating.
+- Add to report the worst conditions of a storm.

 ## Links